 Make Room for Holidays

-No matter what celebrations you have planned for the winter, you can make room for them now.
-When your home is free of stray pool noodles and outdoor equipment, you can effortlessly welcome more guests inside.
+No matter what celebrations you have planned for the winter/spring, you can make room for them now.
+When your home is free of stray pool noodles, and outdoor equipment, you can effortlessly welcome more guests inside.

 Switch Things for the Season

-Take a weekend or two this fall to do a deep clean and clear up your house.
-Why is fall the best time to declutter your house?
+Take a weekend or two this fall/winter to do a deep clean and clear up your house.
+Why is fall/winter the best time to declutter your house?
 The answer is simple: when the cold weather sets in, indoor spaces become your refuge.
-Make sure you don’t stuff your home with summer gear you don’t need.
+Make sure you don’t stuff your home with summer and fall gear you don’t need.
 Whatever you bring inside for the winter is going to stay there until spring, so make sure it belongs there and has its own space.
-Don’t delay—the earlier you get your fall cleaning done, the sooner you can make your home welcoming for winter!
+Don’t delay—the earlier you get your fall/winter cleaning done, the sooner you can make your home welcoming for spring!